kaaproject/kaa-rfcs/0010-endpoint-metadata-extension/README.md

 }
 ```

-If there is no `id` JSON property in the request payload then server MUST process the request but MUST not publish the status response back to client.
+If there is no `id` JSON property in the request payload then the server MUST process the request but MUST NOT publish the status response back to the client.
-When `id` property is present in request, the server MUST publish the [status response](#full-metadata-update-response) with the `id` property in the payload and processing status fields.
+When `id` property is present in a request, the server MUST publish the [status response](#full-metadata-update-response) with the `id` property in the payload and processing status fields.

 Examples:
 - update metadata with message identifier